Main agreement Finance Norway - NITO

 Cooperation at group level can take place by:

-a. that it continues to build on established forms of cooperation where the parties agree that the cooperation functions satisfactorily, or
+a) that it continues to build on established forms of cooperation where the parties agree that the cooperation functions satisfactorily, or

-c. that other forms of cooperation are established, such as a group employee representative scheme .
+c) that other forms of cooperation are established, such as a group employee representative scheme.
 The group employee representative shall safeguard the interests of the employees vis-à-vis the group management in matters that are dealt with at group level and that may be of importance to the employees of the group as a whole.
 The work of the group employee representative shall not interfere with or replace the rights and obligations of the parties at company level.

-Plans for expansions, reductions or restructuring that may have a significant impact on employment in several companies within the same group shall be discussed as early as possible in joint meetings between the group management and NITO's employee representatives and other groups of employees with
+Plans for expansions, reductions or restructuring that may have a significant impact on employment in several companies within the same group shall be discussed as early as possible in joint meetings between the group management and NITO's employee representatives and other groups of employees with similar interests from the companies concerned, in the same way as is done with other employee groups in the company.

 The parties are expected to find appropriate representation arrangements for such a meeting.
 The meeting may include other groups with similar interests.